-- About Individual (One-Off) Oracle Grid Infrastructure Patches Download Oracle ASM one-off patch and apply it to Oracle Grid Infrastructure using the OPatch Utility. - About Oracle Grid Infrastructure Software Patch Levels Review this topic to understand how to apply patches for Oracle ASM and Oracle Clusterware. - Patching Oracle Grid Infrastructure to a Software Patch Level Starting with Oracle Grid Infrastructure 12c Release 1 (12.1), a new cluster state called "Rolling Patch" is available.
-This mode is similar to the existing "Rolling Upgrade" mode in terms of the Oracle ASM operations allowed in this quiesce state.
+About Individual (One-Off) Oracle Grid Infrastructure Patches Download Oracle ASM one-off patch and apply it to Oracle Grid Infrastructure using the OPatch Utility.

+- About Oracle Grid Infrastructure Software Patch Levels Review this topic to understand how to apply patches for Oracle ASM and Oracle Clusterware. - Applying Patches After an Oracle Grid Infrastructure Installation or Upgrade You can apply patches to Oracle Grid Infrastructure deployment in rolling mode.
+This mode is similar to the "Rolling Upgrade" mode in terms of the Oracle ASM operations allowed in this guiesce state.